-All that remained to see was whether Lochy loch was paddable in all this wind.
+All that remained to see was whether Lochy loch was paddleable in all this wind.
 Sure enough, the west bank was sat in some kind of wind shadow.
 With a swell running at a couple of inches this was a loch I could do business with.
-No need for the dry suit, just zip out the skirt to keep the insides try.
+No need for the drysuit, just zip out the skirt to keep the insides try.

 How nice it was to paddle on a calm loch.
-Back in phone range I called the g-friend to fill her in on my triumphant achievement.
+Back in phone range, I called the g-friend to fill her in on my triumphant achievement.
 A lighthouse marked the top lock on the canal: right for the canal and Gairlochy left for a weir which led down to the river.
 Camping by the lock on trimmed grass was free, and many recreational boaters were berthing for the night.
-Fort William and a Seafood Basket with salad, chips and a capuccho would have to wait; I pitched the tent, de-aired the raft and went to suss out the state of the Lochy River from the towpath.
+Fort William and a Seafood Basket with salad, chips, and a cappuccino would have to wait; I pitched the tent, de-aired the raft, and went to suss out the state of the Lochy River from the towpath.

 River Lochy to Fort William – riding the wavy trains